premkumarvikram006/Single-cycle-RISC-V-Processor/README.md

 ## Overview

 This project implements a 32-bit single-cycle RISC-V processor in Verilog based on a subset of the RV32I ISA.
-The processor supports arithmetic, logical, memory, branch, and jump instructions and demonstrates the complete instruction execution flow including fetch, decode, execute, memory access, and writeback.
+The processor supports arithmetic, logical, memory, branch, and jump instructions and demonstrates the complete instruction execution flow, including fetch, decode, execute, memory access, and writeback.

 ---